 Analyzing and understanding tumor metabolism for surgical applications

 Complete resection of the tumor is important for survival in glioma patients.
 Even if the gross total resection was achieved, left-over micro-scale tissue in the excision cavity risks recurrence.
 High Resolution Magic Angle Spinning Nuclear Magnetic Resonance (HRMAS NMR) technique can distinguish healthy and malign tissue efficiently using peak intensities of biomarker metabolites.
 The method is fast, sensitive and can work with small and unprocessed samples, which makes it a good fit for real-time analysis and providing feedback to surgeons during surgery.
 However, this analysis can be inconclusive due to inherent noise and shifts in the NMR signal.
 The signal is analyzed by an human expert which is subjective and the analysis is quite limited due to the time constraint.
 Moreover, it might be the case that such experts are not available during surgery.
-We work on machine learning techniques to predict presence of residual tumor on the excision cavity of the patient to guide the surgeons.
+We work on machine learning techniques to predict presence of residual tumor tissue on the excision cavity of the patient to guide the surgeons.
+We also predict the tumor malignancy and the survival of the patient to give further feedback to the surgeon in real time.
 These systems will be implemented in Hautpierre Hospital of the University of Strasbourg.,

 Collaborators: Izzie Jacques Namer (University of Strasbourg).